 In case of dating violence, domestic violence or stalking

-As in cases of sexual assault, the first priority for victims of dating violence or domestic violence is to get to a place of safety and obtain medical attention and a forensic exam that preserves evidence.
+Similar to cases of sexual assault, the first priority for victims of dating violence or domestic violence should be to get to a safe place and obtain medical attention and a forensic exam that preserves evidence.
 Victims of domestic violence, dating violence or stalking also are urged to contact police as soon as possible.

 Victims of violence or stalking also should save evidence such as any letters, emails, phone calls, videos, photos, texts, social media postings, computer screenshots, voicemails or other evidence that may be helpful in obtaining a protective order or pursuing criminal charges.

-In addition to the SMU resources listed above, community and national resources include:
+In addition to the SMU resources listed, community and national resources include:

 - Genesis Women's Shelter in Dallas, 214-946-4357